 Make a plan for consistent language input for your kids.
 Perhaps one parent will only speak the minority language to the child, or you’ll plan a schedule for when you’ll all speak it.
-Find resources to help make consistency easy-books, music, activities all in Spanish.
+Find resources to help make consistency easy – books, music, and activities all in Spanish.
 Daily routines in the language are so helpful in decreasing push-back, add them in with small steps.
 By the way, this tip was extremely important to me as a dual language teacher.
-Staying in our target language set the tone and classroom rule for our Spanish learning.
+Staying in our target language set the tone and classroom expectation for our Spanish learning.

 2. Use language strategies

 A few of my favorites strategies from teaching that I’ve adopted at home with my own kids.
 Read more here about expert recommendations for encouraging young children to talk – they apply in one language or two!

 - Offer choices “¿Leche o agua?”
 Milk or water? “¿Prefieres dibujar o escribir primero?”
 Would you prefer to draw or write first?

 - Give language frames “Di, a mí me gustaría ___.”
 Say, I would like to ___.
 “Podrías decir yo quiero pizza por favor.”
 You could say I want pizza please.
 The more they practice using simple phrases and key vocabulary with your support, the easier it will get for them to respond independently.